treweathers/Java_Developer/Course_2/Course_2.2.md

 ```
 In this portion of the code, we selected the last element as the pivot and placed smaller elements on the left.

-The function starts by initializing i to one index before the start.
-This i basically keeps track of the latest position where an element has been swapped because it was less than or equal to the pivot.
-If arr[j] is less than or equal to the pivot, i is incremented and then arr[j] is swapped with arr[i].
+1. The function starts by initializing `i` to one index before the `start`.
+This `i` basically keeps track of the latest position where an element has been swapped because it was less than or equal to the pivot.
+If `arr[j]` is less than or equal to the pivot, `i` is incremented and then `arr[j]` is swapped with `arr[i]`.
 Essentially, smaller elements get pushed towards the front of the array (or the given part of the array).

-The start and end parameters control which part of the given array is under the partition operation.
+The `start` and `end` parameters control which part of the given array is under the partition operation.
 Using these parameters, we can apply partition to some part of the array, which will be helpful later.

 ### 5. Exchanging Pivot and Finalizing Partition
 After partitioning, we still need to place the pivot properly in the already partitioned list.
-We'll add this in the next part of our partition() method:
+We'll add this in the next part of our `partition()` method:

 ```java
     // Swap arr[i+1] and arr[end] (or pivot)